sderosiaux/golb/drafts/2017-01-xx-how-to-communicate-between-services/index.md

 The title says _micro-services_ but it's more about _services_ on general.

-Let's say we have a main application relying on several small services (as a database which is a big service), that each provides a specific business value (think Domain Driven Development).
+Let's say we have a main application relying on several services that each provides a specific business value (à la DDD, each has its bounded context).

-We want the main application to query them in parallel or sequentially (if some service requests depends on another service results), and we want our application to be resilient.
+We want the main application to query them in parallel or sequentially (if some service requests depend on another service results), and we want our application to be resilient.
+We may want to load balance a service, introduce a scheduler/worker system, have some policies (like call limits), handle authorization and authentication.

-We don't want it to crash or shut it down because we want to update one dependent service or just because one had crashed for some reason (like a database error).
+Being resilient is a must.
+We don't want any service to crash.
+More globally, we don't want to shutdown the stack because we need to update one service, or just because one had crashed for some reason (like a network error).

-We want to be able to detect those issues quickly, provides some solution (like a fallback), and still reply the more quickly we can to the client of the main application.
+We want to be able to detect those issues quickly, provides some solution when possible (a fallback), and still reply the fastest we can to the client of the main application.

-We are going to implement a simple solution that works for any type of services.
+Performance matters.

+A few years ago, [Martin Fowler has written a good overview of what is a micro-service architecture, how did we get there coming from the monolithic way](https://martinfowler.com/articles/microservices.html).

+Let's see what are the existing pieces of technology available to build a reliable micro-services architecture, and let's try to see what we can do with those.

 ---
 Summary {.summary}